estebancervera/netfox/README.md

-# This is a fork from netfox
+# This is a fork from kasketis/netfox
 ## Changes
 - Added SwiftUI support
 - Added GraphQL query name support